TheSai9/SEG2105C_Group6_Lab3/README.md

 # Lab 3: Android Product Manager with SQLite

-This is an Android application developed for SEG2105 (Introduction to Software Engineering) at the University of Ottawa.
+This is an Android application developed for SEG2105 Lab 3.
 The app serves as a simple product management system that uses a local SQLite database to store and manage product information.

 ## Features